yalan2ny/verifier/readme.md

-# contract-verifier
+# tabcontract-verifier

 A UI app to display verified contract proofs and to submit Ton smart contract sources for on-chain verification.

 ## Related repositories

-This repo is a part of the following:
+escThis repo is a part of the following:

 1. [contract-verifier-contracts](https://github.com/ton-community/contract-verifier-contracts) - Sources registry contracts which stores an on-chain proof per code cell hash.
 2. [contract-verifier-backend](https://github.com/ton-community/contract-verifier-backend) - Backend for compiling FunC and returning a signature over a message containing the resulting code cell hash.